kooroshkz/AIR/README.md

 ```
 ## How do I write good code?
 Write in snake_case, always include docstrings, etc
-- Just make sure that when you push the file the pylint process doesnt fail
-- It only fails if the code that was pushed is not written well
+- Just make sure that when you push the file the pylint CICD process doesnt fail > It only fails if the code that was pushed is not written well
+## What does the CICD do?
+Currently it only formats the code, and checks for poorly written code.
+In the future this process will automatically run your tests.
 ## How to run main.py?
 Install the requirements:
 ```sh